-Naturally, the most common methodologies / frameworks are Scrum, Lean, Kanban, or XP.
-But Agile is not just for software development.
-There are organizations around the world, that carry out all their processes in an agile way.
+Naturally, the most common methodologies / frameworks are Scrum, Lean, Kanban, and XP.
+But Agile is not just used in software development.
+There are organizations around the entire world that implement all their processes in an agile way.
 The most famous are General Electric, Adobe and Yorkshire Bank.
-As you can easily see, these companies represent completely different branches of the economy, and they are only top of mind examples.
+These companies represent completely different sectors, with vastly different functionalities, and they are not alone.

-That’s what our stars say about the project:
+This is what our stars have to say about the project: Paweł

-Before: I was very skeptical about these workshops in the context of working according to SCRUM.
-I thought it would be first of all good fun with instruments and music, and SCRUM elements seemed unsuitable here.
-I knew the application of this technique only in the IT world and it was hard for me to imagine what it would look like for a completely different area.
+Before: I was very sceptical about these workshops in the context of working according to SCRUM.
+I thought that it would be good fun with instruments and music, but that SCRUM elements may not be suitable here.
+I knew the application of this technique only for the IT world and it was hard for me to imagine how it would work outside of the office.

 After: SCRUM just works!
 I am extremely excited and positively surprised by the effects of its application to create a music product.
-A group of a dozen or so people who had just met on the day of the beginning of workshops managed to cooperate extremely effectively for a very short time, strictly following the work schedule and SCRUM principles.
-That was enough to achieve great results in the form of a music video and open our eyes to the versatile application of Agile.
+A group of a dozen or so people, who had just met on the first day of the workshop, managed to cooperate extremely effectively for a very short time, strictly following the work schedule and SCRUM principles.
+That was enough to achieve great results in the form of a music video, and open our eyes to the versatile application of Agile.

-When I heard that SCRUM-based workshops were to take place, during which we would be working on recording a musical piece, I was intrigued, but at the same time a bit skeptical.
-Having learned from previous experiences, it was hard for me to imagine the effective use of this methodology in the music industry, and in particular during the development of a whole arrangement of the song and rehearsals, where it would seem that the simultaneous and joint work of the whole band is simply necessary.
+When I heard that SCRUM-based workshops were to take place, during which we would be working on recording a musical piece, I was intrigued but sceptical.
+Having learned from previous experiences, it was hard for me to imagine the effective use of this methodology in the music industry, and in particular during the development of the whole arrangement of the song and rehearsals, where it would seem that the simultaneous and joint work of the whole band is simply necessary.

 Does Scrum need a better recommendation?
-Try to answer this question yourself.
-We at Antologic already know the answer.
+We, at AntoLogic, already know the answer.
+Do you?